mauroprojetos/OpenSaber/readme.md

 ### Libraries

 I feel guilty about every forked library; but it's hard to work around API issues.
-Theser are minor forks, at least.
+These are minor forks, at least.

 #### Accelerometer